Commemorative Poetsch & Peterson

 to commemorate the long history of the official tannery of the Leathersmithe Guild.

-Hand-sewed & finished
+Hand-sewed & -finished

 Leathersmithe pouches are saddle-stitched with 4 & 5 strand beeswaxed flax cord, back-stitched at the beginning and end for strength.
 Most have a welt seam which is a narrow sewed-in strip of bridle leather that hides, cushions and protects the stitches from abrasion.
 The welt is burnished flat, smooth, and produces a unique finishing touch.